Saira Choudhry

-Saira Choudhry is a British actress.
-She is best known for portraying Saira in BBC's Life, Naila in ITV's Coronation Street and Anita Roy in Hollyoaks and Tegan in Paul Abbott's No Offence.
+Saira Choudhry (born July 1982) is a British actress.
+She is best known for portraying Saira in Life, Naila in Coronation Street, Anita Roy in Hollyoaks, Tegan in Paul Abbott's No Offence, and Nisha Chandra in Waterloo Road.

 Early life

 Saira Choudhry was born in Cheetham Hill, an inner-city area and electoral ward of Manchester, England.
 She was born to an Irish mother and an Indian father, the latter of whom died when Choudhry was ten years old.

 Career

 Choudhry first came to prominence in 2008, when she joined the cast of Hollyoaks as Anita Roy, a part she played for 198 episodes, leaving the series in 2011.